mansal02/FYPProject/README.md

 To keep this repository lightweight, the large model files required for MARIE's advanced features are hosted externally.
 You must download these before setting up the application.

-Access the required assets from our [Google Drive Link Here] (Note: Insert actual link).
+Access the required assets from our [https://drive.google.com/drive/folders/1ahuQnknA6HDMpG3TJZWw6Wao3GB7qS3M?usp=drive_link].

 Once downloaded, extract and place them into the following directories in your project root: